Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Abstract

 \section{Abstract}

-Considerable progress has been made over the past decades in the modeling of gas-phase synthesis of nanoparticles.
-However, when the nanoparticles mass fraction is large representing up to 50 \% of the mixture mass fraction, some issues can be observed in the self-consistent modeling of the production process.
-In particular, enthalpy exchanges between gas and particle phases and differential diffusion between the two phases are usually neglected, since the particle mass fraction is generally very small.
-However, when high nanoparticle mass fractions are encountered, these simplifications may cause non conservation of the total enthalpy or the total mass.
-In the present paper, we propose a conservative model for nanoparticles production from gas-phase processes with a high throughput of nanoparticles.
-The model is derived in order to satisfy conservations of both enthalpy and mass and is validated on laminar one-dimensional premixed and non-premixed flames.
-In particular, it is shown that the enthalpy of the particle phase as well as the differential diffusion of the gas phase with respect to the particle phase cannot be generally neglected when the nanoparticles concentration is high to preserve the accuracy of the numerical results.
+In most simulations of fine particles in reacting flows, including sooting flames, enthalpy exchanges between gas and particle phases and differential diffusion between the two phases are most often neglected, since the particle mass fraction is generally very small.
+However, when the nanoparticles mass fraction is very large representing up to 50 \% of the mixture mass, the conservation of the total enthalpy and/or the total mass becomes critical.
+In the present paper, we investigate the impact of mass and enthalpy conservation in the modeling of titania nanoparticles synthesis in flames, classically characterized by a high conversation rate and consequently a high nanoparticles concentration.
+It is shown that when the nanoparticles concentration is high, neglecting the enthalpy of the particle phase may lead to almost 70\,\% relative error on the temperature profile and to relative errors on the main titania species mass fractions and combustion products ranging from 20\,\% to 100\,\%.
+It is also established that neglecting the differential diffusion of the gas phase with respect to the particle phase is also significant, with almost 15\,\% relative error on the TiO$_{2}$ mole fraction, although the effect on combustion products is minor.